Fast Track Sales Plan to Speedy Results

-Here are a few tips and process steps to get you started.
+Here are a few tips and process steps to get you started on your sales plan.
 None of these are new.
 Think of this as a short-term prospecting plan.
 Your learnings and results will help determine how to evolve long-term to achieve greater results.

 What’s important to leaders now.